Applying to City

 - Be accepted by the course admissions tutor.

-In order to meet the University's general requirement you should have or expect to obtain before admission:
+In order to meet City's general requirement you should have or expect to obtain before admission:

 - Passes in two subjects at GCE 'A' level or